-- It was noted that page 23 of the agenda pack outlined successful tangible outcomes and there was a question about whether similar outputs for the next 12 months were expected.
-Officers confirmed that expectations remained positive although there was an be and flow to business funds dependent on current markets. - Clarity was provided regarding investments not being made solely by GMCA but in partnership with others.
-There was not a policy to dictate that GMCA could not be a sole investor but this had been a decision taken to mitigate risk in some instances.
-Private sector interest and support was usually sought although it was noted that there was no requirement for a 50-50 match in funding. - There was an example given of a proposal recently approved by Wigan's Planning Committee that could not have taken place without these investments into previously derelict industrial sites and officers were thanked for their work in this matter.
+- There were queries raised about specific references to financial figures in the presentation and it was agreed that, as part of addressing the suggestion for further accountability (as above), more information would be brought back to the Committee. - It was noted that page 23 of the agenda pack outlined successful tangible outcomes and there was a question about whether similar outputs for the next 12 months were expected.
+Officers confirmed that expectations remained positive. - Clarity was provided regarding investments not being made solely by GMCA but in partnership with others.
+There was not a policy to dictate that GMCA could not be a sole investor but this had been a decision taken to mitigate risk.
+Private sector interest and support was usually sought although it was noted that there was no requirement for a 50-50 match in funding. - There was an example given of a proposal recently approved by Wigan's Planning Committee that could not have taken place without these investments and funding and officers were thanked for their work in this matter.

 The Chair and members thanked the team for presenting a comprehensive report on a very complex topic.
-In summary, they were reassured by the fact that GMCA had not borrowed monies for investment loans but sought to recycle funds instead.
+In summary, they were reassured by the fact that GMCA had not borrowed monies but sought to recycle funds instead.
 There were prudent processes in place and there were tangible results in housing, support for local businesses, working with local authorities and creating social impact that reflected the spirit of the purpose of devolution.